sopra-fs24-group-20/sopra-fs24-group-20-server/contributions.md

 - GitHub Issue Links: [Issue 66](https://github.com/sopra-fs24-group-20/sopra-fs24-group-20-client/issues/66)
   [Issue 67](https://github.com/sopra-fs24-group-20/sopra-fs24-group-20-client/issues/67)
 - Task 1: fix submitting answers (an edge case we did not notice before did not work)
-- Task 2: fix websocket problems for game and lobby screen for now
+- Task 2: fix websocket problems for game and lobby screen for now, not a perfect fix but it works
-- Task 3: research and tinkering on websockets functionalities to then decide to remove websockets as much as possible
+- Task 3: research and tinkering on websockets functionalities to then decide to remove websockets as much as possible in the future

 ## Week 6